 Cooperative education is a learning experience which integrates the student's academic field of study with work experience in business and industry.
-An arrangement is established by which students receive college credit for structured, on-the-job learning experiences related to their academic field.
-1-4 credit hours; GET2700 is repeatable to a maximum of 10 credit hours.
-Graded on a satisfactory/unsatisfactory basis.
-Prerequisite: Department approval.
+Co-op students receive college credit for structured, on-the-job learning experiences related to their academic field.
+1 Cr Hr.
+Prerequisite(s): Department Approval.